mikedaltonmtl/scheduler/README.md

 ### src > helpers

-`selectors.js`: Transform api data into a format better suited to the data structure of the app.
+`selectors.js`: Transform api data into a format optimized for the data structure of the app.

 `selectors.test.js`: Jest unit tests for the selector functions.